Banco Bilbao Vizcaya Argentaria: Latin America

 In 2004, the banks of Chile (BHIF) and Colombia (Banco Ganadero) changed their commercial denomination and were simply called BBVA.

-In 2006, through a public auction, it acquired the old savings and housing corporation, Banco Granahorrar de Colombia, whose shares belonged to the Grancolombian group, and with the financial and economic crisis of the late 90s, it passed into the hands of the state through Fogafin.
+In 2006, through a public auction, it acquired the old savings and housing corporation, Banco Granahorrar de Colombia, whose shares belonged to the Grancolombian group, and with the financial and economic crisis of the late 1990s, it passed into the hands of the state through Fogafin.
 Later, it merged with BBVA Colombia, creating one of the largest banking groups in the country.

-In 2017 BBVA acquired the Mexican company Openpay, a startup fintech specializing in online payments.

-As of 6 July 2018 Scotiabank Chile assumed control of BBVA Chile, with which the legal trademark would be renamed Scotiabank Azul until its full integration with Scotiabank.
+In 2017, BBVA acquired the Mexican company Openpay, a startup fintech specializing in online payments.
+As of 6 July 2018, Scotiabank Chile assumed control of BBVA Chile, with which the legal trademark would be renamed Scotiabank Azul until its full integration with Scotiabank.
 The total change was made in October 2018.

+Historical research has emphasised that the success of BBVA's expansion in Latin America depended not only on acquisitions but also on the integration of management practices and the way it deployed information technology across the region.

 United States

 In 2004, the Group began another line of international expansion with entry into the US market, with acquisitions of entities in the south of the country (Sunbelt region), taking advantage of the strength of its Mexican subsidiary BBVA Bancomer.
 In the second quarter of the year, the Group announced the purchase of Valley Bank in California through BBVA Bancomer.
 In 2005, it bought the Banco Laredo (located in Texas), and in 2006 the Texas Regional Bancshares (Texas State Bank).
 In 2007, BBVA acquired Alabama Compass Bank in the US, strengthening its franchise in that country.
 Later, BBVA unified its corporate image in the country by reorganizing its entire portfolio of brands under the name "BBVA Compass".

-In 2009, it acquired the Guaranty Bank in Texas, following the collapse of this entity.
+In 2009, BBVA acquired the Guaranty Bank in Texas, following the collapse of this entity.
 In 2014, BBVA acquired the US digital banking company Simple for 117 million dollars.
 In its push towards a digital future in 2015 acquired the California company Spring Studio, specializing in user experience and digital design.
 By 2018, BBVA USA was one of the 30 largest banks in the US.
 In 2020, BBVA USA was sold to PNC Financial Services for US$11.6 billion.

 Turkey

 In 2010, the Group acquired 24.9% of the capital of Turkiye Garanti Bankasi AS, the second largest bank in Turkey, and reached an agreement with the Dogus Group — the reference shareholder of Garanti — to manage the entity jointly.
 Subsequently, this participation increased to 25.01%.
 In November 2014, BBVA acquired an additional 14.89% of the Garanti bank from Dogus Holdings for €1.988 billion, bringing its share to 39.9% of the entity.
 In February 2017, it reached a new purchase agreement with Dogus to acquire 9.95% more from Garanti bank for €859 million, increasing its participation to 49.85%.
 On 15 November 2021, BBVA offered to purchase the remaining 50.15% of shares in Garanti bank.
 In May 2022, BBVA reached a 86% stake in Garanti BBVA.